 So you made game anyhow similar to Pokemons?
 Perhaps in your game you can hide weapons, animals, people or anything else in small balls that you can take with yourself on your adventures?

-- Write some more or less related posts about how you love Pokemons.
+- Write some posts about how and why you love Pokemons.

 There are many ways to do it, and you are only limited by your creativity.
 Examples: